dynamis-gg/dynamis-gg.github.io/content/draft/new-ex.md

 This guide assumes you are tackling current (most recently released) trials, which are always the most difficult.
 Older trials are easier because of power creep.
-It also assumes that [DESU etiquette] is being followed.

-If you have any questions about Extreme trials (or this guide), please ask in the [DESU server]!

 ## Preparation